BLSQ/bluesquare-components/README.md

 When depending on a local version, you will have to modify your Dockerfile to copy the .tgz file into the container

-When depending on the repo, you will have to pass credentials or the container won't be able to clone the repo.

 ## Publishing on npm?